GMO Soy Accumulates Carcinogen Formaldehyde

 If you have been figuring that the argument against genetically modified soybeans is more of a philosophical one – get ready for something a little too real.
 New research has determined that genetically modified soybean plants – and thus GMO soybeans – accumulate formaldehyde.

-Formaldehyde is a class 1 carcinogen according to the Centers of Disease Control.
+Formaldehyde is a class 1 carcinogen according to the Centers for Disease Control.

 The research comes from Cambridge’s International Center for Integrative Systems, led by V.A.
 Shiva Ayyadurai, Ph.D.
 Dr. Ayyadurai is a biologist trained at the Massachusetts Institute of Technology – also in Cambridge.